alephium/www/src/content/news/alephium-multisig-gui-is-here-4b23bec7e2f/index.md

 ![](image_713520dbab.jpg)

-- Go to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/sign-tx" data-href="https://alephium.github.io/alephium-toolkit/#/multisig/sign-tx">Sign Transaction</a>
+- Go to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/sign-tx" >Sign Transaction</a>
 - Make sure you are a party to the multisig (if you haven’t imported the multisig wallet, this is not going to work, see step 3)
 - Input the transaction details
 - Verify the transaction parameters!